nextcloud/documentation/admin_manual/installation/installation_source.rst

 Set the Directory Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The user running your web server must own at least the apps/, data/ and config/
+The user running your web server must own at least the config/, data/ and apps/
-directories in your ownCloud installation folder.
+directories in your ownCloud installation folder so that you can configure ownCloud,
-The following command will change the ownership of the whole folder to that user.
+create/modify and delete your data files through ownCloud and install apps through
+the web interface.
+If you are planning on also using the automatic updater app for
+updating, the whole ``owncloud`` folder must be owned by (or at least be writable to)
+the user running php on your system.

+.. note:: When using an NFS mount for the data directory, do not change ownership as above.
+          The simple act of mounting the drive will set proper permissions for ownCloud to
+          write to the directory.
+Changing ownership as above could result in some issues
+          if the NFS mount is lost.

 * For Debian-based distributions (like Ubuntu, Debian or Linux Mint) and Gentoo, run:
   ::